projectestac/album/README.md

 This is a free software project.
 You can contribute to improving this browser extension by reporting [issues](https://github.com/projectestac/album/issues), translating it into other languages or sending [pull requests](https://github.com/projectestac/album/pulls).
 Thanks in advance!

 _Album_ is currently implemented and tested for Chrome/Chromium, Opera and Firefox.
-It is currently published on the **[Chrome Web Store](https://chrome.google.com/webstore/detail/album/obknigmaekkacdkckfeegcfiefdaeked)**.
+It is currently published on the **[Chrome Web Store](https://chrome.google.com/webstore/detail/album/obknigmaekkacdkckfeegcfiefdaeked)** and on the **[Firefox Add-ons](https://addons.mozilla.org/ca/firefox/addon/photo-album/)** library.

 Special thanks to the excellent work done by **[Galleria.io](http://galleria.io)**, the open source engine beneath the image carousel.
 In addition to the basic free theme used by _Album_, they provide also with other nice and featured themes at cheap prices.